matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugin.md

 - [`hasMissingDependencies()`](#hasmissingdependencies) &mdash; Detect whether there are any missing dependencies.
 - [`getMissingDependencies()`](#getmissingdependencies)
 - [`getMissingDependenciesAsString()`](#getmissingdependenciesasstring) &mdash; Returns a string (translated) describing the missing requirements for this plugin and the given Piwik version
+- [`schedulePluginReArchiving()`](#schedulepluginrearchiving) &mdash; Schedules re-archiving of this plugin's reports from when this plugin was last deactivated to now.
 - [`getPluginNameFromBacktrace()`](#getpluginnamefrombacktrace) &mdash; Extracts the plugin name from a backtrace array.
 - [`getPluginNameFromNamespace()`](#getpluginnamefromnamespace) &mdash; Extracts the plugin name from a namespace name or a fully qualified class name.
 - [`getPluginLastActivationTime()`](#getpluginlastactivationtime)